Kidney-leaf mud plantain is a sprawling water weed with kidney-shaped leaves. It can form dense mats and smother other plants.

 Rate: 10 g / 100 L water (plus wetter at 200 mL per 100 L)

 Comments: Only for enclosed water bodies.
 Areas within 400 m of potable water supply uptakes are excluded.
-ONLY apply as a foliar spot spray during non-frost periods using a high volume sprayer/knapsack fitted with calibrated spray equipment.
+Spray using high volume sprayer/knapsack.
 Apply a maximum of 3 applications per year at minimum intervals of 90 days.
 WARNING: Very toxic to aquatic plants and algae.
 See permit for more restraints and critical use comments.

 Withholding period: Nil (recommended not to graze for 7 days before treatment and for 7 days after treatment to allow adequate chemical uptake in target weeds).